-Never the less, there are various examples of good practice throughout the Borough.
-Marks & Spencer, for instance, offer sign language interpreters for hearing impaired customers.
+Never the less, there are various examples of good practice throughout the borough.
+Marks & Spencer in Kensington High Street for instance, offer sign language interpreters for hearing impaired customers.
 Whilst Levis store, although small, took the accessibility of the changing rooms into account at the design stage and maximised space by having curtain divides rather than solid doors and tight spaces.
 Mr Christens Delicatessen on Elgin Crescent, was recently redesigned in consultation with existing disabled customers and has been highly commended by ADKC members.